NYF’s COVID-19 Timeline

-This timeline is a developing piece.
-Last updated: 5/5/2021
+This timeline regarding NYF’s COVID response is a developing piece.
+Last updated: 3/11/2022

 On March 11, 2020, The World Health Organization (WHO) declared COVID-19 a pandemic.
 Not too long after, on April 4th, 2020, Nepal confirmed its first locally-transmitted case of COVID-19.
-Since then, NYF has launched four emergency programs in response to the pandemic (Community Nutrition Kitchens, The Emergency Lifeline Halfway Home, Access to Education, Lito for Life).
-Thanks to our dedicated team in Nepal and loving support from the wider NYF community, these programs have been an incredible success.
+Since then, NYF has launched five emergency programs in response to the pandemic (Community Nutrition Kitchens, The Emergency Lifeline Halfway Home, Access to Education, Lito for Life, and our very own COVID Isolation Center).

 NYF remains incredibly grateful for our community of supporters, and for our amazing team in Nepal.
 Thank you all for being so patient, supportive, and generous during these challenging times.
 Whether you joined us recently or have been here with us since the beginning of this pandemic: Dhanyabad.